Polynomial Hessians with small rank: Reduction of dimension with inheritance

 \end{enumerate} Let

 Then for both $H$ and $h$, the projective image apices are exactly those nonzero vectors which are generated by $e_1, e_2, \ldots, e_s$.
-Furthermore, $h$ and $H$ are dB-paired and the projective image apices of $h$ are inherited from those of $H$. \end{theorem}
+Furthermore, $h$ and $H$ are \HE-paired and the projective image apices of $h$ are inherited from those of $H$. \end{theorem}

 \begin{proof} Suppose that $P$ is a projective image apex of $H$.
 From (ii) of proposition \ref{apexmap}, it follows that $P_{s+1} = P_{s+2} = \cdots = P_k = 0$ and $(P_k =)\, P_{k+1} = P_{k+2} = \cdots = P_M = 0$.
 So $P$ is a linear combination of $e_1, e_2, \ldots, e_s$ indeed.